Most wild varieties of mushrooms are poisonous for humans and birds alike. Even edible mushrooms can contain agaritine, hydrazine, and formaldehyde.

 Translating to ‘hog mushroom’ in Italian, porcini mushrooms have a hog-like appearance.

-They feature chunky stalks that are bright white, with a red-brown cap.
-The porcini’s rich, robust taste is ideal if the parrot likes strong flavors.
+They feature chunky stalks that are bright white with a red-brown cap.
+The porcini’s rich, robust taste is ideal for a parrot that likes intense flavors.

 Porcini mushrooms are mycorrhizal, so they survive by feeding off the underground roots of trees.
 For this reason, they’re susceptible to taking on the compounds found in those trees.

-When cultivated in the right environments, they contain fewer toxins.
+When cultivated in suitable environments, they contain fewer toxins.

 Mushrooms contain the following vitamins and minerals: